joergmlpts/olympus-wifi/README.md

 and the image will be downloaded and saved to a file.

 My camera has 3 modes, `play`, `rec`, and `shutter`.
 Many commands are only accepted in one of the modes.
-The can be called `switch_cammode` to switch modes.
+Command `switch_cammode` is called to switch modes.

 ```